1000Bulbs/dev-app/README.md

 ### Benefits include ###

 * 100% remote
-* For those of you in the DFW area, team lunches every month on us
+* Monthly team lunches on us (for those in the DFW area)
 * Competitive Salary
 * Awesome Hardware: M1 Macbook Pro
 * Health and Dental insurance